Better Together:

 Emeryville Center of Community Life

-A groundbreaking joint use facility that combines K-12 education, community, and healthcare services into one community complex
+A groundbreaking joint-use facility that combines K-12 education, community, and healthcare services into one community complex

 CHALLENGE

 Wedged between the larger cities of Berkeley and Oakland, the Emery Unified School District was struggling to sustain and improve its services and facilities.
-City and district leadership had a thesis that co-locating a set of inter-generational services would yield better community health while improving learning outcomes for its underserved youth.
-The challenge was to test, validate, design, and implement a functional operational and planning solution that would meet the needs of a diverse set of city stakeholders sustainably.
+City and district leadership had a thesis that co-locating a set of intergenerational services would yield better community health while improving learning outcomes for its underserved youth.
+The challenge was to test, validate, design, and implement a functional, operational, and planning solution that would meet the needs of a diverse set of city stakeholders sustainably.

 APPROACH

-Through intensive community workshops and multi-use schedule design, MKThink helped provide the playbook to deliver Cradle to Cradle services in a single optimized campus, meeting the needs of Emeryville families at every stage of life.
+Through intensive community workshops and multi-use schedule design, MKThink helped provide the playbook to deliver Cradle-to-Cradle services in a single optimized campus, meeting the needs of Emeryville families at every stage of life.

 RESULT

-MKThink’s planning focused on strategies for optimizing space and scheduling across multiple users and services to ensure the facility maintained a high level of use within a smaller, more cost-effective footprint than a distributed model would have allowed.
+MKThink focused on strategies for optimizing space and scheduling across multiple users and services to ensure the facility maintained a high level of use within a smaller, more cost-effective footprint than a distributed model would have allowed.

-80% of Emeryville city voters approved the property-funded tax bond that raised $65 million in funds to support construction of the complex.
+80% of Emeryville city voters approved the property-funded tax bond that raised $65 MM in funds to support the construction of the complex.
 The project ushered in innovative legislation to allow school districts in California to enter joint-use lease agreements with local government, paving the way for others across the state.

 CLIENT